-EBIT decreased \$80.7 million due to higher cost of sales as a result of increased customers, higher depreciation and amortization expense and higher selling general and administrative expenses.
+EBIT decreased \$55.1 million due to higher cost of sales as a result of increased customers, higher depreciation and amortization expense and higher selling general and administrative expenses.

-Depreciation and amortization expense increased \$121.2 million.
-As discussed above in SUMMARY OF SIGNIFICANT ITEMS, Protection One changed its customer amortization method from a 10-year straight line method to a 10-year declining balance method which resulted in an increase in amortization expense of approximately \$50 million.
+Depreciation and amortization expense increased \$110.4 million.
+As discussed above in SUMMARY OF SIGNIFICANT ITEMS, Protection One changed its customer amortization method from a 10-year straight line method to a 10-year declining balance method for most of the North America customers and its Europe customers which increased amortization expense by approximately \$39.2 million.
 The balance of the increase is primarily attributed to a full year of amortization expense on customers acquired during 1998.